 Address: 336-337 Strand, London WC2R 1HA

-I’ll be brutally honest here – Radio Rooftop is not one of my favourite bars in Covent Garden – the queues to get in on a Friday evening can reach ridiculous levels and the service leaves a lot to be desired.
+We’ll be brutally honest here – Radio Rooftop is not one of our favourite bars in Covent Garden – the queues to get in on a Friday evening can reach ridiculous levels and the service leaves a lot to be desired.

 All that aside, there’s a reason that Radio Rooftop is so popular – because it’s got one of London’s best-located rooftop bars.